 - Marching for King’s dream: ‘The task is not done’ (sfgate.com)

 Poetry is life and a poet can be found anywhere.
 It is so delightful when poets are appreciated and celebrated.
 Poets interpret life for us on every level.
 In my earlier post I highlighted Michael Hoppe and his musical repertoire inspired by some of the best poets.
-I look for this inspiration everywhere I go and it does not fail; I manage to connect to that magical world each time.
-This place is such a place.
+I look for this inspiration everywhere I go.

 - Poetry and Talent – Discovering What it Takes (samueljfoxblog.wordpress.com)